DeepLabCut 3.0 - PyTorch User Guide#

 Using the GUI#

 You can use the GUI to train DeepLabCut projects.
-However, you cannot switch between
+You can switch between the PyTorch and TensorFlow engine through the drop-down menu in the top right corner.

 Major changes#